MatrixNorm/knowts/linux-containers/lxc-lxd.md

 ZFS storage driver
 ------------------
 ZFS is major overkill.
+Not gonna use it.

-BTRFS
+BTRFS storage driver
 -----
 ```
 $ apt-cache show btrfs-progs
 This package contains utilities (mkfs, fsck) used to work with btrfs